-Read entire Job Action Sheet Obtain briefing on Situational Awareness from Shelter Manager or IC/EOC Establish a work station in the Logistics Center location Check in Staff as they arrive and distribute Job Action Sheets (JAS) Hold Initial Staff Briefing Determine immediate shelter needs with Shelter Manager/Supervisor/IC/EOC Check/Create an inventory of existing/available regional shelter supplies and identify gaps Assist with setting up Shelter Establish communications with Finance Manager to coordinate procurement of goods and services Establish communications with the Logistics Manager to access regional, state and national shelter resources Set up an area for receiving, sorting, storage and shipping of supplies Resource Request Protocols: Resource Request Form received Determine if resource is currently available Distribute/deliver as available If not available, through State or as a donation, work with Finance Manager/Cost Unit to coordinate purchase Update the Resource Inventory Tracking FORM Confirm set-up with Shelter Manager Interm ediate: Maintain Situational Awareness and communications with Operations/EOC.
-Use runner/observers if necessary Ensure continuous communications with the Shelter Manager or Incident Command/EOC Ensure continuous communications with the Shelter Manager or Incident Command/EOC Coordinate procurement of goods and services with Finance Manager Receive and distribute resource, supplies and service requests and Update and maintain the shelter Supply Inventory LIST Determine daily and next Operational Period Resource and Staffing needs for the shelters Monitor Staff for "burn-out" and inappropriate behavior.
-Report concerns to Supervisor and Medical Unit
+- □ Read entire Job Action Sheet - □ Obtain briefing on Situational Awareness from Shelter Manager or IC/EOC - Designate and activate Staff positions as needed. - □ Establish a work station in the Logistics Center location - □ Check in Staff as they arrive and distribute Job Action Sheets (JAS) - Hold Initial Staff Briefing - Determine immediate shelter needs with Shelter Manager/Supervisor/IC/EOC - □ Check/Create an inventory of existing/available regional shelter supplies and identify gaps - □ Assist with setting up Shelter - □ Establish communications with Finance Manager to coordinate procurement of goods and services - □ Establish communications with the Logistics Manager to access regional, state and national shelter resources - □ Set up an area for receiving, sorting, storage and shipping of supplies - □ Resource Request Protocols: - o Resource Request Form received - Determine if resource is currently available - Distribute/deliver as available - If not available, through State or as a donation, work with Finance Manager/Cost Unit to coordinate purchase - Update the Resource Inventory Tracking FORM - □ Confirm set-up with Shelter Manager

-Hold sl nift change briefings with Staff and collect Activity Logs:

-0 Situational updates
+- □ Maintain Situational Awareness and communications with Operations/EOC.
+Use runner/observers if necessary - □ Ensure continuous communications with the Shelter Manager or Incident Command/EOC - □ Ensure continuous communications with the Shelter Manager or Incident Command/EOC - □ Coordinate procurement of goods and services with Finance Manager - □ Receive and distribute resource, supplies and service requests and - □ Update and maintain the shelter Supply Inventory LIST - Determine daily and next Operational Period Resource and Staffing needs for the shelters - □ Monitor Staff for "burn-out" and inappropriate behavior.
+Report concerns to Supervisor and Medical Unit - □ Hold shift change briefings with Staff and collect Activity Logs: - □ Hold shift change briefings with Staff and collect Activity Logs:

-0 Collect/Distribute Forms: JAS; Activity Logs; Medical Logs; Client Count; Expense Sheets, Inspections, etc.

-0 Emphasize the importance of documenting everything, especially injuries and complaints

-0 Sign in/out Staff

-0 Discuss needs or concerns for the next shift

-0 Create update for the Supervisor/IC
+- o Situational updates - Collect/Distribute Forms: JAS; Activity Logs; Medical Logs; Client Count; Expense Sheets, Inspections, etc. - Emphasize the importance of documenting everything, especially injuries and complaints - o Sign in/out Staff - \circ $\;$ Discuss needs or concerns for the next shift - Create update for the Supervisor/IC

-Ensure planning for the next operational periods
+□ Ensure planning for the next operational periods

-Extend led:

-Assist i n facility demobilization
+- □ Assist in facility demobilization

-- contract of the contract of
+- □ Hold shelter closing briefing with staff

-ver all logs to Shelter Manager
+- □ Turn over all logs to Shelter Manager

-pate in the After Action Report process, including identification of areas that need improvement
+- D Participate in the After Action Report process, including identification of areas that need improvement